avolkov/2017-11-14-3d-printing/main_script.rst

 G0 X100 Y100 Z100 E10 -- move extruder to a given point, while extruding 10mm of filament.
 G1 X100 Y100 Z100 E10 -- do the same thing faster

+You can also set the speed

+G0 X100 Y100 Z100 F4000

 G28X -- home X axis
 G28Y -- home Y axis
 G28Z -- home Z axis.

+Dont run G28, it will move the bed to places that wil make nozzle and probe miss it (the original instructions for frame made of aluminium don't account for much thicker MDF)

 G29 -- perform mesh bed levelling